braaannigan/climate_python_intro/README.md

 throughout to other material that I've found helpful for learning the basics.

+# What happens after the tutorial?
-At the end of this tutorial you **will not** be an expert programmer.
-Instead the point is to alert you to the fact that packages exist that provide good solutions for many of the problems you face in your analysis workflow.
+At the end of the tutorial you **will not** be an expert programmer.
+Instead the point is to alert you to the fact that packages exist that provide good solutions for many of the problems you face in your own work.
-Using these packages will allow you to spend more time thinking about the scientific problems that you really want to focus on.
+Using these packages will allow you to spend *more* time thinking about the scientific problems that you really want to focus on and *less* time thinking about which loop index corresponds to which dimension of the array.

 Finally, remember that these packages are open source and have all been written by a community of people like you who started out making baby steps